jagprog5/dev-guide/README.md

 project.
 It is harder, but sometime necessary, to rethink the existing solution in a way which better integrates with a feature.
 Entropy must be actively opposed.

+### Leaky Abstraction

+Implementation details shouldn't be exposed.
+If they are, then they can't be changed later (someone might be using it!).
+Plus it makes the interface more difficult to use.
+The most useful abstractions handle all cases while requiring the least amount of effort to use.

 ### Exceptions